Station: Lenawee Junction, MI

 1909.
 Alone in the little railroad telegraph office and waiting room here Tuesday night with a demented woman, Operator J. B. Bloomfield was attacked by her, and for a while there was a fierce struggle.
 The woman was Mrs. Frank Alexandria, a former school teacher, and now wife of a wealthy Adrian man.
 Suffering from insanity brought on by religious excitement, Mrs. Alexandria walked from Adrian to this place.
 She is about 30, and of prepossessing appearance.
 Mrs. Alexandria walked into the waiting room shortly after nightfall.

-Images below: 1st image, a map of Palmyra with a track diagram of the old Erie & Kalamazoo, before it was joined with the Michigan Southern & Norther Indiana.
-Note that the E&K extended on its own line into Adrian.
-2nd image, about 1857, a view of the Junction after the E&K was removed west of Lenawee Junction.
-The depot indicated at the west end of the wye was later moved into the triangle for use by all three railroads at this location.
+Images below: 1st image, a map of Palmyra with a track diagram of the old Erie & Kalamazoo, before it was joined by lease with the Michigan Southern & Northern Indiana.
+Note that the E&K had its own line into Adrian (before leasing their line to the MS&NI).
+2nd image, about 1857, a view of the Junction after the E&K was removed west of Palmyra using the Michigan Southern line.
+The depot indicated at the west end of the wye was later moved or replaced by the permanent depot in the triangle for use by all three railroads at this location.
 [Both - Lenawee County atlases]

 Lenawee Junction Map Lenawee Junction Map